sapegin/tamia/Readme.md

 ## Workflow

-Usually I use [grunt-init](https://github.com/gruntjs/grunt-init) (Yeomen generators in the future) for bootstrapping new projects: create folders and all required files.
+Usually I use [grunt-init](https://github.com/gruntjs/grunt-init) (Yeomen generators in the future) for scaffolding new projects: create folders and all required files.

 I use Grunt as much as possible: run Stylus, combine and minify JavaScript, optimize images, generate sprites, generate web fonts, pre-compile JavaScript templates, etc.